Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. The Cat Feels Confident

-Surely, you’ve seen your cat, or someone else’s cat, proudly walking down the street with its tail standing straight up with the tip wagging.
+Surely, you’ve seen your cat or someone else’s cat proudly walking down the street with their tail standing straight up with the tip wagging.
 This is a sign of confidence and that the cat is ready to meet and interact with you or other cats or family pets.

 Some cats wag their tails back and forth when they’re afraid of something.
-A cat that’s feeling afraid may wag its tail close to the ground or it might even hide the tail under its body.
+A cat that’s feeling afraid may wag their tail close to the ground, or they might even hide the tail under their body.
 This is a clear sign that the cat doesn’t want to interact with anyone or anything nor engage in any type of fight.

-On the other end of the spectrum, a cat that is afraid but willing to fight may hold its tail up straight while arching its back.
+On the other end of the spectrum, a cat that is afraid but willing to fight may hold their tail up straight while arching their back.
 The tail may fluff up to appear bigger and wag back and forth to warn an approaching threat to stand back.

 The next time you see your cat’s tail standing straight up and quivering a bit, it’s a sign your cat is excited.
 Maybe you just opened a yummy can of cat food or returned home after being away all day.
-This type of tail wagging may also be seen when a cat is peeing or when marking its territory.
-In this case, the cat will back up to an object, shake its erect tail. and relieve itself.
+This type of tail wagging may also be seen when a cat is peeing or when marking their territory.
+In this case, the cat will back up to an object, shake their erect tail, and relieve themselves.

 feeding cat